Task 32 recently finised several projects, that resulted in individual reports. See below an overview of these reports:

-Technical report on particle emission measurement techniques for boilers and stoves
+Technical reports on particle emission measurement techniques for boilers and stoves

-This report aims to summarise the opportunities of different particle emission measurement techniques and provide recommendations as to which method should be used in future.
-The report is expected by June 2017.
+These reports aim to summarise the opportunities of different particle emission measurement techniques and provide recommendations as to which method should be used in the future.
+The report ‘Status of PM emission measurement methods and new developments‘ was published in 2018.

 Strategic study for renewable heat

-The project will highlight the potential of biomass in smart renewable heating systems and show to policy makers how this can play a role in the green transition (in terms of job creation, economic growth, climate change and mitigation).
-The project will result in both a strategic report and case study leaflets.
+The project highlights the potential of biomass in smart renewable heating systems and shows policy makers how this can play a role in the green transition (in terms of job creation, economic growth, climate change and mitigation).
+The project results in both a strategic report and case study leaflets.

-This project will describe good examples for existing CHP projects (proven technologies) on the one hand, and innovative CHP technologies on the other.
-The report should be finished by the end of 2017.
+This project describes good examples for existing CHP projects (proven technologies) on the one hand, and innovative CHP technologies on the other.
+The report was finished by the end of 2018.

 Report on consequences of real life operation on performance of boilers and stoves

 This concerns two separate reports on the real life emissions of stoves and boilers.
 The reason is that these real life emissions can be quite different from what has been measured during type approval under optimal nominal conditions.
 A seperate workshop was already organised on this topic, see here.
-These reports are expected to be finalised in 2018.
+These reports were finalised in 2018.

 Review on ash utilisation options

-This report will examine existing and new methods for ash utilisation from both dedicated combustion and cofiring applications.
-To be published in 2017.
+This report examines existing and new methods for ash utilisation from both dedicated combustion and cofiring applications.
+The report, Options for increased use of ash from biomass combustion and co-firing, was published in 2018.

 Inter task project on fuel pretreatment

-With input from task 33, 34,36, 40 and 43, Task 32 coordinates this project, that will show how innovative pretreatment technologies can help in making the use of biomass for energy generation more attractive in terms of costs, efficiency and resource diversification.
-Several case studies will show the effect of different pretreatment technologies.
+With input from task 33, 34,36, 40 and 43, Task 32 coordinates this project, that shows how innovative pretreatment technologies can help in making the use of biomass for energy generation more attractive in terms of costs, efficiency and resource diversification.
+Several case studies show the effect of different pretreatment technologies.